Types of Workouts – Introduction

 In other words, it should provide the calories you need for energy and the nutrients you need for your health.

 If you want to lose weight, you may need a little less to force your body to burn more fat for fuel, and if you’re going to build muscle, you may need to dial up your protein intake a little.

 As your workout needs to match your fitness goal, so too must your diet.

 If it doesn’t, you may find that your progress is slow or even non-existent.

-Types of Workouts to Transform Your Body – Wrapping Up
+Different Types of Workouts for the Body – Wrapping Up

 So, it’s time to stop looking for the best body transformation program or diet and forget about the best transformation exercises.

 These things really don’t exist.

 Instead, decide how you want to change your body, and then choose the exercises, workout, and diet that match your personal goals.

 In short, pick a fitness destination and then head for it.